 Autistic people who use facilitated communication often use it as part of a total communication approach.
 For example, they may use it in combination with other methods of communication such as speech or sign language.

-There is a significant body of research evidence to show that facilitated communication is ineffective when used with people with autism.
+There is a significant body of research evidence to show that facilitated communication is ineffective when used with people on the autism spectrum.

 There is also evidence that facilitated communication can lead to significant harm.

-For these reasons we do not believe that it is an appropriate intervention for people with autism.
+For these reasons we do not believe that it is an appropriate intervention for people on the autism spectrum.